tillitis/tkey-ssh-agent/README.md

 $ sudo usermod -a -G dialout exampleuser
 ```

-For the change to take effect everywhere you need to logout from your system,
+For the change to take effect everywhere you need to logout from your
-and then log back in again.
-Then logout from your system and log back in
+system, and then log back in again.
+Then logout from your system and
-again.
-You can also (following the above example) run `newgrp dialout` in the
+log back in again.
+You can also (following the above example) run
-terminal that you're working in.
+`newgrp dialout` in the terminal that you're working in.

 Your Tillitis Key 1 is now running the firmware.
-Its LED flashing white,
+Its LED flashing
-indicating that it is ready to receive an app to run.
-You have also learned
+white, indicating that it is ready to receive an app to run.
+You have
-what serial port path to use for accessing it.
-You may need to pass this as
+also learned what serial port path to use for accessing it.
+You may
-`--port` when running the host programs.
-Continue in the section "Using
+need to pass this as `--port` when running the host programs.
+Continue
-runapp" below.
+in the section "Using runapp" below.

 #### Users on MacOS

-You can check that the OS has found and enumerated the device by running:
+You can check that the OS has found and enumerated the USB stick by
+running:

 ```
 ioreg -p IOUSB -w0 -l